 The bill amends and reenacts several sections of Louisiana law to enhance the powers and responsibilities of the state child ombudsman, particularly regarding access to records and data related to child welfare.
 Key provisions include the ombudsman's ability to request and receive records from the Department of Education and public schools concerning child care assistance and student records, respectively.
-Additionally, the bill outlines the ombudsman's duties to review state agency procedures, recommend policy changes, and conduct public education programs aimed at improving the welfare and rights of children.
+Additionally, the bill outlines the ombudsman's duties, which now include reviewing state agency procedures, recommending policy changes, and preparing biennial reports on conditions affecting children in secure detention facilities.

 Furthermore, the bill introduces new confidentiality measures, ensuring that the ombudsman can access necessary documents while maintaining the confidentiality of sensitive information.
 It specifies that the ombudsman is not compelled to testify in cases where they are not a defendant and clarifies the definitions of terms related to child welfare.
-The legislation aims to strengthen the oversight of child welfare services and improve the overall system for protecting children's rights in Louisiana.
+The amendments also include provisions for the confidentiality of records provided to the ombudsman, ensuring that such documents remain protected under existing laws.
+Overall, the bill aims to strengthen the oversight and advocacy for children's rights and welfare in Louisiana.

 Statutes affected: SB145 Original: 24:525(C)(2), 44:4(6)